akrai37/mozambique-app-269/README.md

 2. **Warning**: You may have to add `"type": "module",` in package.json to run this, but try without first
 3. Modify JSON input file paths (`vocabWordsJson` and `homeCardsJson` variables)
 4. Run `node JSON2Firestore.js`.
 Firestore should be updated.
 If a base64 string is too large to be uploaded, it will still upload the object with the online paths to the media.

+### Uploading Media Assets to Firebase Storage (uploadAssetsToStorage.js)
+1. Make sure the firebase library is installed (refer to **Installing Necessary Libraries**)
+2. **Warning**: You may have to add `"type": "module",` in package.json to run this, but try without first
+3. Modify the local folder paths of the media files to be uploaded (`LOCAL_ASSETS_DIR` variable)
+4. Run `node uploadAssetsToStorage.js`.
+The media files should now be uploaded to Firebase Storage.